AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-smart-suggestions.md

 1. Switch to the **Environments** tab.
 1. Select the environment name which you want to configure.
 This should navigate you to the **Environment Information** page.
 1. Switch to the **Configuration** tab.
-1. Update the JSON field - `SERVICE_ACCOUNT_DETAILS`.
-Ensure you are using the same name and configuration as given in the following screenshot.
+1. Paste the JSON service details (downloaded in the previous section) into the **Value** field corresponding to `SERVICE_ACCOUNT_DETAILS`.
+Ensure that you use the same name and configuration as given in the following screenshot.

     ![ims service account configuration](assets/ims-service-account-config.png){width="800" align="left"}